aep-dev/aep.dev/aip/general/0140/aip.md

 ### String vs. bytes

-When using `bytes`, the contents of the field are base64-encoded when using JSON on the wire.
-Services **should** use `bytes` when there is a need to send binary contents over the wire, and **should not** ask the user to manually base64-encode a field into a `string` field.
+When there is a need to send binary contents over the wire, the contents **should** be base64-encoded and sent in a `string` field.
+Services **must** accept base64 encoding using the normal base64 alphabet, and **may** also accept URL-safe base64.

+**Note:** In IDLs that support `bytes` fields (such as protocol buffers), prefer the IDL's `bytes` implementation over asking the user to base64 encode and decode manually.

 ### URIs